-Motion Profiles: The indexer will accept four different speed or motion profiles.
+Motion Profiles: The indexer will accept two different speed or motion profiles.
 Each profile has its own programmable Accel/Decel, Base speed and distance value.
-These values are stored in EEProm for standalone use and must be programmed before the pulse generator is ran.
+These values are stored in EEProm for standalone use and must be programmed before the indexer is ran.